 Location of the study

 The study was carried out at UNN, Southeastern Nigeria whose geographical latitude is 6°54'N and the longitude is 7°24'E with an elevation of 447.26 m above sea level (Oko-Ibom and Asiegbu, 2006).
 The CFUS and CFLS were at the Ezenwaeze/Ikejiani and Mbanefo areas in the University, respectively, as shown in Figure 1.
 The vegetation of Nsukka is secondary, mainly due to anthropogenic activities such as land clearing, bush burning, and land cultivation, and hence best described as derived savannah (Savannamosaic) agroecology (Ezeaku and Iwuanyanwu, 2013).
 From April to October, it rains heavily in Nsukka, and from November to March is dry season.
 The wettest months are July and September (1550 mm).
 The coolest and hottest temperatures are 21°C and 31°C (Asadu, 2002).
 The humidity level is between 70 and 80% (Oko-Ibom and Asiegbu, 2006).
-During Harmattan, a short period of three weeks in December and January when the weather is dry and hazy, the humidity falls below 60% (Asadu et al., 2001).
+During Harmattan, a short period of three weeks in December and January when the weather is dry and hazy, humidity falls below 60% (Asadu et al., 2001).
 Historically, the bi-modal rainfall pattern has been good for farming.
-However, anthropogenic activities have played a major role in transitioning the climate of Nsukka from a humid forest to a Southern Guinea savanna landscape.
+However, anthropogenic activities had played a major role in transitioning the climate of Nsukka from a humid forest to a Southern Guinea savanna landscape.
 Temperatures have been rising significantly while the trends of rainfall are changing less consistently which ultimately affects farming methods and nutrient management (Uguru et al., 2011).

 Soils and Geology

 According to Ezeaku and Iwuanyanwu (2013), Nsukka soils are a mixture of many types.
-These soils range from ferrallitic soils, also known as acid sands or red earth, which are located on the slopes of the cuesta and plateau, to hydromorphic soils, which are found on the floodplains.
+These soils range from ferrallitic soils known as acid sands or red earth, which are located on the slopes of the cuesta and plateau, to hydromorphic soils, which are found on the floodplains.
 These soils are well-drained sandy clay loams mostly classified as Ultisols.
-According to Ezeaku (2000), the soil color matrix of the top and middle slopes is a deep red to brownish-red color, and it is formed from sandy layers of false-bedded sandstone.
+According to Ezeaku (2000), soil color matrix of the top and middle slopes is a deep red to brownish-red color, and it is formed from sandy layers of false-bedded sandstone.
 The lower slope soils range in color from reddish-brown to a brownish-black color, and they are classified as alfisols (Soil Survey Staff, 1999).
 The soils of this region are inherently low in fertility status due to poor nutrient reserves in their parent materials, rapid organic matter decomposition due to high temperatures, and increased nutrient leaching losses due to rainfall of increased amount and intensity (Asadu et al., 2010).

 Agriculture

 The crops grown by residents range from vegetables and cereals to roots and tubers.
 Crops grown due to topographic positions and within the streets show no marked difference reflecting prevailing similar climatic conditions within UNN and food preferences by the residents.
 Rainfall is the primary determinant of agriculture in Nsukka.
 However, compound farmers irrigate their small farms to supplement rainfall.
 Subsistence agriculture is practiced in this region.
 Mainly mixed cropping systems, sole livestock production, and combined crop-livestock agriculture.
 Ridges and mounds are common seedbeds, often prepared with local hoes after vegetation removal.
 The primary nutrient inputs for maintaining soil fertility are inorganic or mineral, and organic fertilizers such as manure, household wastes, and some crop residues.
-The principal crops commonly cultivated in the Nsukka area include cocoyam (Dioscorea spp), water yam (Dioscorea alata), cassava (Manihot spp), maize (Zea mays), white yam (Dioscorea rotundata), and plantains (Musa paradisiaca), potatoes (Ipomea batatas) as well as a variety of vegetables such as okra (Abelmoschus esculentus), pepper (Capsicum spp), fluted pumpkin (Telfairia occidentalis), cucumber (Cucumis sativus), tomatoes (Solanum lycopersicum), garden egg (Solanum melongena) and amaranthus (Amaranthus viridis).
+The principal crops commonly cultivated in the Nsukka area include cocoyam (Dioscorea spp), water yam (Dioscorea alata), cassava (Manihot spp), maize (Zea mays), white yam (Dioscorea rotundata), and plantains (Musa paradisiaca), potatoes (Ipomea batatas) as well as a variety of vegetables such as okra (Abelmoschus esculentus), pepper (Capsicum sp), fluted pumpkin (Telfairia occidentalis), cucumber (Cucumis sativus), tomatoes (Solanum lycopersicum), garden egg (Solanum melongena) and amaranthus (Amaranthus viridis).

 Soil sampling